Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-Intro.md

 - [ENISA Threat Landscape](https://www.enisa.europa.eu/) examines emerging threats to AI systems.
 Mapping ENISA helps identify OWASP LLM risks unique to the AI domain that may not be highlighted in traditional frameworks.

 This cross-framework mapping aims to connect the dots between OWASP risks and complementary frameworks.
-Please let me know if I should modify or expand this introduction to better convey the value of mapping across each targeted framework.

 ![alt text](./images/Security-Frameworks-Template.png)